guilatrova/latrovacommits-articles/posts/2021/2021-05-16-python-handling-exceptions/post.en-us.md

 ### 4️⃣ Final improvement: Simplify it

-After paying a closer a attention to our final code, it seems better, easy to read and to maintain.
+After paying closer attention to our final code, it seems better, easy to read and maintain.

 But...
-Is this `OrderService` managing bussiness logic?
+Is this `OrderService` managing business logic?
 I don't think it's a service?
-It seems more like coordinating calls to actual bussiness logic services which fits better as a [facade pattern](https://refactoring.guru/design-patterns/facade).
+It seems more like coordinating calls to actual business logic services which fits better as a [facade pattern](https://refactoring.guru/design-patterns/facade).

 Besides this, we can notice it asking to `status_service` for data to do something with it.
 (Which, this time, indeed breaks the idea of [Tell Don't Ask](https://martinfowler.com/bliki/TellDontAsk.html)).